methodphoto/themincricketclub/1986/newdigate.md

 ---
 layout: default
-game: Newdigate
+title: Newdigate
-title: Newdigate v The Min
+game: Newdigate v The Min
-location: Newdigate
+location: The Brocus
 date: 10/08/1986
 report: Newdigate batted first made 54 all out.
 The Min replied with 57 for 5 wkts.
 result: The Min won by 5 wkts